jakewilkins/apptokit/README.md

 If you're interested in `apptokit` having autocomplete follow the instructions in the output from the install script.

-Apptokit uses environments to work with multiple GitHub Apps, so you can have a development app for testing new permissions and also a client configured for debugging your production app.
+Apptokit uses environments to work with multiple GitHub Apps, so you can have an environment configured for a development app for testing new permissions and also an environment configured for debugging your production app.

 ### Quick start